Committees of the European Parliament: Special committees

+Committees of Inquiry

+The European Parliament was granted the right to create temporary committees of inquiry under Article 226 of the 1993 Maastricht Treaty.
+This in fact recognised an existing practice, as the Parliament had created nine committees of inquiry in the period between the introduction of direct elections in 1979 and the inclusion of this legal basis in the treaty.
+They were:

+Since then, under Article 226 of the 1993 Maastricht Treaty, the Inquiry Committees since 1995 have been:

 Delegations

 MEPs also compose delegations to various Parliaments outside of the European Union.
 Joint parliamentary committees are set up with candidate countries.
-There are also delegations to the ACP–EU Joint Parliamentary Assembly, the Euro-Latin American Parliamentary Assembly the Euronest Parliamentary Assembly and the Euro-Mediterranean Parliamentary Assembly.
+There are also delegations to the ACP–EU Joint Parliamentary Assembly, the Euro-Latin American Parliamentary Assembly the Euronest Parliamentary Assembly and the Euro-Mediterranean Parliamentary Assembly and the EU-UK Parliamentary Partnership Assembly.

 Conference of Committee Chairs and Conference of Delegation Chairs

-Two major bodies in the Parliament are the Conference of Committee Chairs (CCC) and the Conference of Delegation Chairs (CDC).
-The Conference of Committee Chairs is the political body in Parliament that works for better cooperation between the committees and consists of the chairs of all the standing and special committees.
+Two bodies in the Parliament are the Conference of Committee Chairs (CCC) and the Conference of Delegation Chairs (CDC).
+The Conference of Committee Chairs is the political body in Parliament that organises cooperation between the committees and consists of the chairs of all the standing and special committees.

 The Conference of Delegation Chairs is the political body in Parliament that periodically considers all matters concerning the smooth running of interparliamentary delegations and delegations to the joint parliamentary committees.

 They may make recommendations to the Conference of Presidents and can be instructed to carry out particular tasks by the Bureau or Conference of Presidents.